Cynthia Woods Mitchell Center for the Arts: Education and the Interdisciplinary Art minor (IART)

-In 2008, the Mitchell Center created a new minor called the Interdisciplinary Arts Minor (IART), which is available to UH students from all colleges and majors.
-IART courses are each sponsored by two or more UH departments and taught by a range of faculty and visiting scholars and practitioners.
-The minor includes academic study in the historic & contemporary examples of interdisciplinary arts and provides opportunities for students of all majors and academic fields to engage in interdisciplinary projects, utilizing the funding & resources of the Mitchell Center.
+In 2008, the Mitchell Center created a new minor, the Interdisciplinary Arts Minor (IART), available to UH students from all colleges and majors.
+IART courses are sponsored by two or more UH departments and taught by various faculty, visiting scholars, and practitioners.
+The minor includes academic study in the historical and contemporary examples of interdisciplinary arts.
+It provides opportunities for students of all majors and academic fields to engage in multidisciplinary projects, utilizing the funding and resources of the Mitchell Center.

-Mitchell Center also supports an annual Curatorial Fellowship position at Blaffer Art Museum and offers annual scholarships to graduate students who are interested in cross-disciplinary collaboration and who are studying in the fields of Art, Creative Writing, Music, and Theatre.
+Mitchell Center also supports an annual Curatorial Fellowship position at Blaffer Art Museum.
+It offers yearly scholarships to graduate students interested in cross-disciplinary collaboration and studying in the fields of Art, Creative Writing, Music, and Theatre.

 The Mitchell Center also hosts a series of lectures and conversations with renowned visitors (artists, writers, choreographers, academics, and musicians) to discuss how collaboration has influenced their artistic development.
-These conversations are meant to encourage communication about cross-disciplinary works and promote deeper engagement and exploration.
+These conversations encourage communication about cross-disciplinary works and promote deeper engagement and exploration.

 In 2007, the Mitchell Center developed the Faculty Affiliate Network (FAN) to connect the arts with other areas of the UH campus.
-FAN is meant to create direct communication between visual artists, performers, and writers and colleagues of the UH faculty and staff for collaboration, dialogue, and sharing of expertise.
+FAN is meant to create direct communication between visual artists, performers, writers, and colleagues of the UH faculty and staff for collaboration, dialogue, and sharing of expertise.